Mel Bridgman: Post-playing career

-After his playing career, Bridgman earned a masters degree from the Wharton School of the University of Pennsylvania in business administration.
+After his playing career, Bridgman earned a masters degree from the Wharton School of the University of Pennsylvania in business administration in 1991.
 He parlayed that into a position as the general manager of the expansion Ottawa Senators in 1991 ahead of the team's entry into the NHL in 1992.

 Bridgman's tenure as general manager only lasted one season, marked by the team's ineptitude and his own problems with drafting talent; in fact, three separate times during the expansion draft, due in large part to Senators management forgetting to bring a power supply or batteries to power the computer the team's draft information was stored on, Bridgman made three illegal selections and was forced to apologize for each one.
 After the Senators finish with a 10-70-4 record, Bridgman was dismissed from his role.
+One of his sons was bullied at school the day after his firing.
+He never took another job in professional hockey.

 Personal life and death

-Bridgman went into finance after his firing, working for Smith Barney in California.
-He was married and had at least one child.
+After his firing from the Senators, Bridgman went into finance, and worked for Smith Barney in California, residing with his family in Manhattan Beach.
+He continued to be involved in hockey, coaching his sons' hockey teams.

+In 1983 he married Ann Carter, although they later divorced.
+Together they had four children, sons Jamie, Patrick, Geoffrey, and a daughter Christine.

-Bridgman died on November 6, 2025, at the age of 70.
+Bridgman died from heart failure on November 6, 2025, at the age of 70 in Victoria.
+His family launched a memorial fund in his name to raise money for CTE research.